TobiasPSP/doneland_sources/Components/Data Transmission/Wired/README.md

 * **I2C (Inter-Integrated-Circuit):** Two-wire short-range protocol designed to interconnect components within one device.
 This slow protocol is used for components that do not need to exchange large amounts of data at high speed, for example *sensors* or small mono-color *displays*.
 * **SPI (Serial Peripheral Interface):** Four-wire full-duplex high speed data protocol designed to *synchronously* transmit data between a dedicated *master* and one or more *slave* devices, typically all inside one device.
 Due to its overhead (*master/slave* architecture, *four* data wires), it is used when data transmission *speed* becomes important, i.e. to connect to large and colorful *displays* or a high-speed *Ethernet* device.

-### External Communication
+#### Short Distance Communication

-*Wired* communication buses don't care *what* they are used for, so all of the previously mentioned protocols can also be used to *communicate between devices* and for longer distances.
-These protocols are just not designed to communicate over *long distances*, and they all become more susceptible to *interferences* and *noise signals*.
-With these protocols, *reliable* communication is possible only for (very) short distances:
+*Wired* communication protocols don't actually care *what* they are used for, so all of the previously mentioned protocols could also be used to *communicate between devices* over long distances.
+However, these protocols are *designed for short distances*, and they all become susceptible to *interferences* and *noise signals* the longer the cables get. *Reliable* communication is possible only for (very) short distances:

 | Bus System | max recommended distance | Transmission Speed (typical) | Wires |
 | --- | --- | --- | --- |